-A student loan cash-out refinance is not the right choice for everyone.
-It’s helpful to weigh the pros and cons of cash-out refinance to decide if it makes the most sense for your personal financial situation.
+However, a student loan cash-out refinance isn’t the right choice for everyone.
+It can be helpful to weigh the pros and cons to help you decide if it makes sense for your personal financial situation.
+Read on to learn the definition of refinancing student loans, what a cash-out refinance is, and what the upsides and downsides are.

 Refinancing to Pay Off Student Loans

-Before considering a student loan cash-out refinance, it’s helpful to review what refinancing is.
-In general, student loan refinancing means that a lender pays off your existing loans with a new one, ideally at a lower interest rate, which can save you money over time.
+Before considering a cash-out refinance, let’s review what refinancing is.
+Typically, student loan refinancing means that a lender pays off your existing loans with a new student loan ideally at a lower interest rate, which can save you money over time.

-If you have federal student loans, you can only refinance with a private lender, which means you could lose certain federal student loan benefits and protections, such as income-driven repayment or forgiveness plans.
+If you have some type of federal student loans, you can only refinance with a private lender, which means losing certain federal student loan benefits and protections, such as income-driven repayment and forgiveness plans.

 Calculate paying off your student loan before you decide whether this method makes sense for you.